hwang381/ttracker/README.md

 # ttracker
-An application-triggered time-tracker for all major desktop OS'es
+An automatically triggered time-tracker for all major desktop OS'es and browsers

 ## Run and develop from source